lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-access-manager-load-balancer.md

 ![](../../images/badge-enterprise-edition-rocket.svg) High availability is an [Enterprise edition feature](../../access-manager-editions.md)

 Access Manager is fully supported in load-balanced environments.
-You can have a load-balanced web app farm, and a separate API farm, or a single farm for both.
+You can have a load-balanced web app farm, and a separate agent API farm, or a single farm for both.

 ## Requirements
 * If the load balancer 'hides' the real client IP address (e.g. a 'application/layer 7' load balancer), it must support supplying the client IP address in the X-Forwarded-For header